-There is 330 feet within a 60-foot right-of-way along the west side where cars can park.
-If a parking lot were to be developed, the cost of construction of a shell or gravel parking lot to accommodate approximately 10 cars would be approximately \$25,000.
+There is approximately 330 feet within a 60-foot right-of-way along the west side of the parcel where cars can currently park.
+Development of a parking lot is not recommended as the area is within a slough; however, if one were to be developed, the cost of construction of a shell or gravel parking lot to accommodate approximately 10 cars would be approximately \$25,000.
 Associated costs would include:

-- Design - Permitting costs
+- Design - Permitting and mitigation costs could be very high if permitted